 Tool to recruit, retain and reward - Executive carveout and bonus opportunities are available for key employees.

-Available discounts - If three or more individuals with a common employer purchase coverage, then they're eligible for a 20% multi-life discount (based on unisex rates).
+Available discounts - If three or more individuals with a common employer purchase coverage, then they're eligible for a 20 percent multi-life discount.

 For the individual:

 Increased protection - Can supplement group disability insurance coverage to protect more income.